Ultrasonic sensor advantages and disadvantages

 • High torque weight/ratio.

-• It has energy saving.
+• It is energy saving.

 • It has to sense the capability to sense all the material types.